vnss-costa/bsn_rome_24/README.md

 [DevContainers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for vscode.

+It is highly recommended to run on Linux!!

 ## Getting Started

 1. Clone this repository to your machine or create your own [fork](https://docs.github.com/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) if you want to commit your own changes.